szweibel/workshops/newest_python.md

 for number in range(5):
     print(number)

-# Loop from 1 to 5
+# Loop from 1 to 5, counting backwards with a step of -1
 print("\nRocket Countdown:")
 for i in range(5, 0, -1):
     print(f"{i}...")